~ Carny Lingo ~

 Wide Open — A show or carnival where "anything goes": the girl shows can play as "strong" as they want and the games can take the marks for as much as they can get.
 A show could never play wide open without the police turning a blind eye to the whole affair, after big payoffs by the patch.

-With It — "I’m with it" means "I work at this carnival (or at some other carnival)."
+With It — "(I’m) with it" means "I work at this carnival (or at some other carnival)."
 Generally pronounced "widdit!"
 Some claim that it is not really used at all, favoring "on the show" as the actual term.
 A carnival term not used in the circus.
 If I was walking down a midway and an agent or a talker tried to call me in I would say "with it," in other words "you're wasting your breath talking to me."

 "With It and For It" — Describes someone who is both a veteran of outdoor entertainment and (unlike those who try it and quit) who finds the life well-suited to him or her.

-Wobbly — A person who hangs around the food stands looking for odd jobs like peeling onions, emptying the garbage, raking up the trash, etc. They usually work for food and a couple bucks for the bar.
+Wobbly — A person who hangs around the food stands looking for odd jobs like peeling onions, emptying the garbage, raking up the trash, etc. They usually work for food and a couple of bucks for the bar.
 Probably from the nickname ("Wobblies") of radical anti-capitalists the Industrial Workers of the World.

 Working Act — A performer whose attraction is something he does (magician, contortionist, "blockhead") — a skilled performer rather than just a human oddity.

-"Working Hot and Cold" — Operating a game that treats some customers one way (take the money and give nothing) and others the opposite (give the Sheriff's pals lots of stock).
-Every now and then, the arrangement might be reversed (a pleasant game for Mom and Dad and the kids, a very expensive proposition for a particularly rich and dumb mark, or for someone the owner doesn't like).
+"Working Hot and Cold" — Operating a game that treats some customers one way (take the money and give nothing) and others the opposite (give the Mayor's pals lots of stock).
+Every now and then, the arrangement might be reversed (a pleasant game for Mom and Dad and the kids, a very expensive proposition for a particularly rich and dumb mark or for someone the owner doesn't like).

 Zamps — Kiddie rides, many made by the Zamperla Rides company.
 Although Zamperla makes some coasters and other major rides, their specialty is flat rides.